eddie-energy/architecture/arc42/marketplace/runtime-view/runtime-view.md

 ![](./figures/marketplace-register-aiida.svg)

-Prerequisite of this workflow is that the customer uses the AIIDA Smartphone App to register their AIIDA instance at the Marketplace, which leads to sending the AIIDA IP and ID to the Marketplace and storing them as an AIIDA instance at the Database.
+The prerequisite of this workflow is that the customer uses the AIIDA Smartphone App to register their AIIDA instance at the Marketplace, which leads to sending the AIIDA IP and ID to the Marketplace and storing them as an AIIDA instance at the Database.

 1. The customer requests to register their AIIDA instance at the Customer Mobile App using the AIIDA ID.
 1. The Customer Mobile App forwards the registration request to the Marketplace Application, including the AIIDA ID.